singh1251/Luxe-Interiors/README.md

 LuxeInteriors is a modern, responsive, and fully-functional e-commerce website for purchasing furniture online.

+## Live Demo

+You can view the live demo of the app at: [app-url](https://luxe-interiors.vercel.app/)

 ## Technologies Used

 - **React**: A JavaScript library for building user interfaces.